 QA vs QC

 Quality Assurance focuses on asking the right question.
-This needs to be thought through during design of the software.
-QA ensures that system architecture incorporates right validation elements and facilitates the process of generating error free deliverables.
+This needs to be thought through during the design of the software.
+QA ensures that system architecture incorporates the right validation elements and facilitates the process of generating error-free deliverables.